Extract from ENV/CBC(2024)2/FINAL

 2.cooperate with the European Commission’s Joint Research Centre (EC-JRC) to support the collection and analysis of information and data on chemical accidents, and foster the exchange of information and lessons learnt;

-3.cooperate with other international organisations including through participation in the Inter-Agency Coordination Group on Chemical/Industrial Accidents, and in particular with the International Labour Organization (ILO), the International Maritime Organization (IMO), the International Programme on Chemical Safety (IPCS), the Joint ‘United Nations Environment Programme’/‘Office for the Coordination of Humanitarian Affairs’ Environment Unit (JEU), the United Nations Economic Commission for Europe (UNECE), the United Nations Environment Programme (UNEP), the United Nations Office for Disaster Risk Reduction (UNDRR), the United Nations Institute for Training and Research (UNITAR), the World Health Organisation (WHO);
+3.cooperate with other international organisations including through participation in the Inter-Agency Coordination Group on Chemical/Industrial Accidents, and in particular with the International Labour Organization (ILO), the International Maritime Organization (IMO), the International Programme on Chemical Safety (IPCS), the Joint ‘United Nations Environment Programme’/‘Office for the Coordination of Humanitarian Affairs’ Environment Unit (JEU), the Organisation for the Prohibition of Chemical Weapons (OPCW), the United Nations Economic Commission for Europe (UNECE), the United Nations Environment Programme (UNEP), the United Nations Office for Disaster Risk Reduction (UNDRR), the United Nations Institute for Training and Research (UNITAR), the World Health Organisation (WHO);

-4.collaborate with the Business and Industry Advisory Committee (BIAC), the Trade Union Advisory Committee (TUAC), non-governmental organisations working on human health and the environment and other key collaborative bodies as relevant.
+4.collaborate with Business at OECD (BIAC), the Trade Union Advisory Committee (TUAC), non-governmental organisations working on human health and the environment and other key collaborative bodies as relevant.